 The length of a day (one complete rotation of the earth on its axis and relative to the Sun [a rotation relative to the stars is about four minutes quicker]) varies, so is not well suited as a unit of time.
 The day is getting steadily longer (due to the gravitational effects of Moon and Sun) and changes also due to the relationship between water/snow being stored at different altitudes and the conservation of angular momentum.
 For example, heavy snow falls in the Himalayas places increased mass at a point further from the centre of the Earth and slows the planet's rotation; the melting of mountain glaciers due to climate change would be causing the planet to rotate a very little faster.

 Astronomer's time, Julian DayIn spite of the above spiel on the variability of the length of a day, astronomers use a form of date based on the day, called the Julian Day.
-According to this calendar, each new Julian day begins at Greenwich mean noon (because astronomers want the whole night to have the same day number; it's easier for them).
-Note that the Julian day (proposed by Joseph Justus Scaliger in 1583, and named for his father, Julius Caesar Scaliger) has nothing to do with the Julian calendar (named for that other Julius Caesar).
+According to this calendar, each new Julian day begins at Greenwich mean noon (because the astronomers who developed the system wanted the whole night to have the same day number; it's easier for them).
+Note that the Julian day (proposed by Joseph Justus Scaliger in 1583, and named for his father, Julius Caesar Scaliger) has nothing to do with the Julian calendar (named for that other Julius, Caesar).

 If my calculations and your computer clock are correct, the Julian Day number at the time you loaded this page, was